SKA-ScienceDataProcessor/algorithm-reference-library/docs/arllib_goals.rst

       - Averaging/deaveraging
       - Major cycles

    - Image plane

       - Source finding
       - Source fitting
       - Reprojection
       - Interpolation
-      - MSClean minor (for spectral line)
+      - MSClean minor cycle (for spectral line)
-      - MSMFS minor cycle
+      - MSMFS minor cycle (for continuum)

 Testing
 -------

-- Testing philosophy: The essence of an algorithm reference library is that it should be used as these standard for the structure and execution of a particular algorithm.
+- Testing philosophy: The essence of an algorithm reference library is that it should be used as the standard for the structure and execution of a particular algorithm.
 This can only be done if the algorithm and the associated code are tested exhaustively.

-- We see three ways of performing exhaustive testing of the code
+- We will use three ways of performing testing of the code

   - Unit tests of all functions:
   - Regression tests of the complete algorithm over a complete set of inputs.